 One thing I really liked about this chainsaw was just how well it was constructed, so much so that I don’t think the average person will notice.
 Remington went the extra mile on the inside of this chainsaw.
 A lot of chainsaws have a fair bit of plastic on the inside which can cause some problems when it comes to heating.

-This chainsaw on the other hand has a lot of metal inside that are anchored in the right places.
-But it is its metal crankcase which I appreciate the most in this chainsaw, since this will prevent melting the muffler if it ever gets loose.
+This chainsaw, on the other hand, has a lot of metal inside that is anchored in the right places.
+But it is its metal crankcase which I appreciate the most in this chainsaw since this will prevent melting the muffler if it ever gets loose.
 It is just so well designed on the inside that I had to recommend it.